-Hair removal is, as the name implies, the removal of hair.
-For many people, having hair causes gender dysphoria.
-This is a resource in regards to various ways in which the hair removal process may look.
+Hair removal has been around a long time for various reasons.
+This resource is in regards to various ways in which the hair removal process may look like.

 A medically permenant method of hair removal using electricity.